-Throughout the year, our Chicago Chapter will provide fundraising and volunteer opportunities to members.
-This year, TTN's Chicago Community Service Group has chosen to partner with Ronald McDonal House, which supports the needs of families whose children are receiving treatment at Ann and Robert H Lurie Children's Hospital.
+TTN's Chicago Community Service Group chose to partner with Ronald McDonal House in 2020, which supports the needs of families whose children are receiving treatment at Ann and Robert H Lurie Children's Hospital.

 The Ronald McDonald House near Lurie Children’s is conveniently located in the Streeterville neighborhood of downtown Chicago, at 211 E. Grand.